 Office of Student Conduct Staff

 I joined the MTSU family in June 2004.
 Prior to coming to MTSU, I worked at Texas A & M University and Western Kentucky University.
 I have over 20 years experience working with students, primarily in the disciplinary system.
 I enjoy my work because it is ever-changing, and I have had the opportunity to help many students focus on their priorities and successfully graduate from college.
 I think it is very important for students to understand and value honesty and integrity, and for each student to recognize their responsibility to the community in which they live.

 M.Ed., Higher Education Administration, Georgia Southern University

-I joined the MTSU family as the Coordinator for Judicial Affairs in January 2017.
+I joined the MTSU family as the Coordinator for Judicial Affairs and Mediation Services in January 2017.
 Prior to coming to MTSU, I worked at Savannah State University and Georgia Southern University.
 I have nearly 7 years of experience working in higher education and over 4 years of experience working with students in a judicial affairs setting.
 I believe honesty and integrity are critical traits in being a productive and positive member of a community.
 I am passionate about educating students on how they can use their mistakes and successes to mold them into being the best students, community members, and leaders they can be.
 I am so excited to be a True Blue Raider and a part of the MTSU community!

 Lisa Simons, Secretary